 We have a lot of matching jewellery designs.
 Most often necklaces that match with earrings, but also bracelets and rings.
 In particular check out our bouquet range and amulets range which have lots of matched sets.

-If you want to be more subtle when matching jewellery pieces, then wear the same gemstone in simple earrings, necklace and ring designs: take a look at our birthstone range for inspiration.
+If you want to be more subtle when matching jewellery pieces, then wear the same gemstone in simple earrings, necklace and ring designs: take a look at our birthstone range for inspiration, along with all of our gemstone jewellery.

 Also don't be afraid of not matching

 Wearing pieces that totally clash might well work for you and your outfit.
 It's worth experimenting with in front of a mirror.
-Pick contrasting colours, metals, shapes and design aesthetics to see what works for you.
+Pick contrasting colours, metals, shapes and design aesthetics to see what works with your outfit .

 If clashing isn't for you or won't suit the occasion you're dressing for, then choose pieces that share a similar aesthetic but aren't identical.
 Our bouquet and amulets ranges are also perfect for this as you can choose different designs which have a very similar size and aesthetic that will work together beautifully.